 Postinjury accumulation of blood in the anterior chamber is one of the most challenging clinical problems encountered by the ophthalmologist.
-Even a small hyphema can be a sign of major intraocular trauma with associated damage to vascular and other intraocular tissues.
+Even a small hyphema due to ocular injury can be a sign of major intraocular trauma with associated damage to vascular and other intraocular tissues.

-Blunt trauma to the eye may result in injury to the iris, papillary sphincter, angle structures, lens, zonules, retina, vitreous, optic nerve, and other intraocular structures.
+Blunt trauma to the eye may result in injury to the conjunctiva, cornea, iris, pupillary sphincter, angle structures, lens, zonules, retina, vitreous, optic nerve, and other intraocular or intraorbital structures.
 Blunt trauma associated with a rapid, marked elevation in intraocular pressure with sudden distortion of intraocular structures produces the dynamic changes responsible for hyphema formation.

 The lack of an ideal therapeutic program, the potential for secondary hemorrhage, and the secondary onset of glaucoma all threaten to turn an eye with an initially good visual prognosis into a complex therapeutic problem with a poor final visual result.

 Classification and characteristics